 Asthma can be scary for both children and parents.
 If your child has asthma, you know how much it can affect your child’s quality of life, sidelining him or her from physical activities and even affecting academics because of missed school time.

 MD Pediatrics’ goal is to keep your child in the game by controlling asthma symptoms and preventing asthma attacks.
 Our physicians and nurse practitioners are experts in diagnosing, managing, and treating asthma, providing a comprehensive approach to asthma care designed to keep your child healthy and active.
+Following the National Heart Lung and Blood Institute guidelines, we recommend an asthma check-up every six months if your child has persistent asthma.

 We’ll also help you and your child recognize their particular asthma “triggers” and warning signs, so that you can avoid triggers and begin treatment as quickly as possible when you need to.